-The diagnosis is made by the characteristic history combined with a normal physical examination and normal laboratory test results.
+The diagnosis of CFS is made by the characteristic history combined with a normal physical examination and normal laboratory test results.
 Any abnormal physical findings or laboratory tests must be evaluated and alternative diagnoses that cause those findings and/or the patient's symptoms excluded before the diagnosis of CFS can be made.
 The case definition is often useful but should be considered an epidemiologic and research tool and in some circumstances should not be strictly applied to individual patients.

 In February 2015, the Institute of Medicine (now the Health and Medicine Division of The National Academies of Science, Engineering, and Medicine ["the National Academies"]) published an extensive review of this disease called Beyond Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Redefining an Illness.
 In this review, they proposed a new name, systemic exertion intolerance disease (SEID), and new diagnostic criteria that simplified the diagnosis and emphasized the most consistent features.
 In addition, the review clearly emphasized the validity of this debilitating disease.

-Diagnostic Criteria for Chronic Fatigue Syndrome*
+Prognosis for Chronic Fatigue Syndrome

 Unproven or disproven treatments, such as antivirals, immunosuppressants, elimination diets, and amalgam extractions, should be avoided.